markusfleck/PARENT/README.md

 3.4) get_PAR_info.x

-The program previous program (get_PAR_MIE.x) outputs all entropy/mutual information terms, but gives no information about which atoms constitute a specific degree of freedom (e.g. bond 729).
-For that purpose get_PAR_MIE.x is provided.
+The previous program (get_PAR_MIE.x) outputs all entropy/mutual information terms, but gives no information about which atoms constitute a specific degree of freedom (e.g. bond 729).
+For that purpose get_PAR_info.x is provided.

 The output starts with the bonds indexing.
 The columns are indicating:
-#bond #atom1 #atom2
+\#bond \#atom1 \#atom2

 In the same manner follow the angles:
-#angle #atom1 #atom2 #atom3
+\#angle \#atom1 \#atom2 \#atom3

 The dihedrals contain (additionally to #atom4) two special columns:
-#dihedral #atom1 #atom2 #atom3 #atom4    dihedral_type   phaseangle_of
+\#dihedral \#atom1 \#atom2 \#atom3 \#atom4    dihedral_type   phaseangle_of

 The column "dihedral_type" is set to 0 for a common dihedral, to -1 for an improper dihedral, and to 1 if the dihedral contains a pseudo bond (see subsection 3.1.
 For every pseudo bond, there will be 3 pseudo dihedrals.
 The 2 atoms which all of them share constitute the pseudo bond.).

 The last column is set to -1 if the dihedral is not a phase angle (see subsection 3.1).
 Otherwise it will be set to the index of the dihedral to which it is relative to.

 The program is used in the following manner: